Kylir/chessy-backend/README.md

 # Chessy (backend)

-DISCLAIMER: I know nothing to Chess!
-I am an extremely bad player.
+DISCLAIMER: I know nothing about Chess!
+And I am an extremely bad player.
 By doing this little app I hope it will help me to improve.

 This is a very dummy chess position analyser back-end written in NodeJS.